ctlab/GADMA/docs/source/user_manual/installation.rst

-Installation
+LInstallation
 ==============

 Dependencies
 -------------

-**The current version of GADMA (greater than 2.0.0) supports Python3 only**.
-[Older versions](https://github.com/ctlab/GADMA/releases/tag/1.0.2) supported Python 2 as well but not any more.
+**The current version of GADMA (greater than 2.0.0) supports Python3 only**. `Older versions <https://github.com/ctlab/GADMA/releases/tag/1.0.2>`_ supported Python 2 as well but not any more.

 GADMA requires the following dependencies: